rabbitholecomputing/SCSI2SD-util-V6/README.md

-# SCSI2SD-util-V6 Native+Universal Mac App (Cocoa)
+# SCSI2SD-util-V6 Native+Universal macOS App

-New repo for Xcode based SCSI2SD application for V6 boards.
+SCSI2SD-util-V6 is an adaptation and native Cocoa reimplimentation of the SCSI2SD V6 configuration utility, as a native Mac application.
+Developed by Rabbit Hole Computing, this port includes a new command-line tool, for loading and saving configurations to SCSI2SD V6 boards, via USB, as well as firmware updates, via an integrated Device Firmware Update Utility.

 This utility will "just build" with Xcode 12

 Alternative instructions for building for Mac OS 10.6 (Snow Leopard, from 2008) -